mebmrauf/CSE423-Computer-Graphics/Notes/Final/FL01 - Projection.md

 - **No perspective distortion** – objects stay the same size regardless of depth.
 - **No vanishing point** – parallel lines remain parallel.
-- **More technical/diagrammatic** – ideal for engineering or CAD.
+- **More technical/diagrammatic** – ideal for architectural planning and design.
 - **Uniform scale** – good for precise measurements.

 #### Types:

-- **Orthographic Projection** – projectors are perpendicular to the projection plane (used in blueprints).
+- **Orthographic Projection** – projectors are perpendicular to the projection plane. the DOP is equal to the normal vector of the plane.
-- **Oblique Projection** – projectors are at an angle to the projection plane (used in some technical illustrations).
+- **Oblique Projection** – projectors are at an angle to the projection plane (used in some technical illustrations). the DOP is not equal to the normal vector of the plane.

 #### Example Use: